damian-lis/portfolio-website/README.md

   }
 ```

 As we can see above, it is a fairly extensive method, in which all notifications about input with the submit type are searched at the beginning.
 Then, when the toggle parameter with the value "on" is passed to the method (as in the discussed case), two setProps helpers are called depending on the length of the notification table .
-The first helper sets the appropriate styles to appear after the specified time, which increases with iteration through the table with notification elements (index \* notificationDuration), and the second helper sets the removal of previously set styles after a set time (delay + notificationDuration).
+The first helper sets the appropriate styles to appear notification after the specified time, which increases with iteration through the array with notification elements (index \* notificationDuration), and the second helper sets the removal of previously set styles after a set time (delay + notificationDuration).

 In the case of the last iteration on the notification elements array, the second helper, which removes the set styles by the earlier one, is not called (so that the user can see the notification continuously until he receives a response from the server).

 Each of the called helpers is returned (setTimoeuts of these functions) to a variable (appearNotificationTimeout and hideNotificationTimeout) that is added to the this.notificationTimeouts array during each iteration.
-Thanks to this, in the case of calling the toggleFormSubmitInputlNotifications method with toggle parameter of the value "off" (after receiving a reply from the server), we can refer to the setTimeouts and remove them (so that when the user receives a message from the server earlier, there are no setTimout functions that have not been called yet).
+Thanks to this, in the case of calling the toggleFormSubmitInputlNotifications method with toggle parameter of the value "off" (after receiving a reply from the server - a situation to be discussed later), we can refer to the setTimeouts, remove them and we clean the this.notificationTimeouts array (so that when the user receives a message from the server earlier, there are no setTimout functions that have not been called yet).

 Thanks to this solution, we have a smooth appearance and disappearance of individual notifications regarding input of the submit type within a specified time.